Dean-Mandarin/thetre-back/README.md

 # thetre-back
-write into terminal
+you must have installed Node.js write into terminal:

 <code>
   npm run dev
 </code>